 How We Chose Our List Of Great Screencast Software For Schools

 We relied upon both primary and secondary research, along with our staff’s own years of experience.
 After the hard work was done, I came along and pulled together everyone’s opinions with my own experience.

 I personally have the most time using the Techsmith, Screencast-o-matic and Screencastify software tools.
-I’d highly recommend both company’s product lines.
+I’d highly recommend both the company’s product lines.
 It’s more of a matter of which software “feels right” for you, and how much control you want to have – at the expense of learning a little more about the program.
 Since both have at least free trials, take advantage of that time to see if it’s a good fit for you.
-I tried out Screencast-O-Matic’s free version; it seems to work well and will probably work for most educational settings.
+I tried out Screencast-O-Matic’s free version; it seems to work well and will work for most educational settings.
 Since I’m already comfortable with Screencastify for my workflow of short, 5-minute-video-explanations, I didn’t feel the need to switch over and pay for the full-price “O-Matic” version.